Yamsat/fintech_case_study/README.md

 * **Name of company**

 Company – Ripple Labs Inc.
-Service – RippleNet
+Project – RippleNet

 * **When was the company incorporated?**